To use Debug AVR, start by downloading the Windows app to your Windows computer.

 E - enter memory - use this command to modify what is stored in main memory.

 G - go - Use this command to start executing code in the debugger.
 This is the same as selecting Go in the menu command.
-This command will clear any existing breakpoints and can set new breakpoints in the program's code.

 M - move memory - use this command to move a range of memory to another location.

 P - proceed - Use this command to continue executing code in the debugger.
 This is the same as selecting Proceed in the menu command.
-This command can set new breakpoints in the program's code, but will not clear any existing breakpoints.

 R - register - use this command to report what is stored in registers.

 T - trace - Use this command to execute one or more instruction in the debugger.
 This is the same as selecting Step or Trace in the menu command.
-This command will not clear any existing breakpoints.

 U - unassemble - use this command to report what CPU opcodes are stored in main program memory.